-In this post we will analyze 5 aspects of these processes and recognize the most important characteristics of each one of them, in this way we can know the technique that is most useful for our project.
+We will analyze 3 aspects of these processes and recognize the most important characteristics of each one of them, in this way we can know the technique that is most useful for our project.
 Let's get started!

 Sublimation or thermal fixation is that printing technique in which the ink is printed by means of heat on the canvas, microscopically painting with a 'spray' the article to be sublimated, thus moving from a solid state to a gaseous state.

 For its part, the screen printing technique - being one of the oldest - requires an important manual intervention to be able to perform the stamping, although in recent times it has been updated with machines.

 The process begins with the selection of the design that will be printed on the photolyte, which will be transferred to a mesh of tensioned fabric on a frame called a screen.
 Through the insolation of the screen it is possible to transfer the design to the mesh.
 In the sunstroke it is possible that some pores of the mesh are open (where the ink will pass) and others closed (in which there is no ink transfer).
 Finally, the screen is placed on the garment and the ink of a single color is transferred, dragging the ink with a palette on the screen.

 Sublimation is successful in 100% polyester textiles or with at least 2/3 of this in its composition, as well as being one of the few printing methods that allows printing on totally rigid supports (cups, photo frames, plates, watches, etc.) it is necessary that the articles incorporate a special polyester coating.